-(11) A 1940 act named for a man with this surname required Americans who were not citizens to be fingerprinted.
-One man with this surname was nicknamed "the Happy Warrior (+) of the political battlefield", and another man with this surname led the () Jamestown Colony.
+(14) A 1940 act named for a man with this surname required Americans who were not citizens to be fingerprinted.
+A man with this surname was known by the nickname "Happy Warrior" (+) and defeated William McAdoo to become the first Catholic presidential candidate.
+Another man with this surname helped alleviate the () Starving Time and led the Jamestown Colony.
 For the points, give this surname of John, a confidant of Pocahontas.

-ANSWER: Smith (accept Alfred Emmanuel "Al" Smith; accept John Smith; accept Smith
+ANSWER: Smith (accept Alfred Emmanuel "Al" Smith; accept John Smith; accept Smith Act)

-(12) This figure created the Vital Voices initiative to promote women in the politics of their home nation.
-This figure, who claimed to "hammer on the (+) glass ceiling," won her first elected office as a senator from () New York in 2000.
+(15) This figure created the Vital Voices initiative to promote women in the politics of their home nation, and this person's senior thesis about Saul Alinsky quietly disappeared at the request of White House officials.
+This figure. who claimed to "hammer on the (+) glass ceiling." won her first elected office as a senator from () New York in 2000.
 For the points, name this woman who served as first lady for most of the 1990s.